Onais1/reviews/README.md

-The Skate Sanctuary - Roller Girl Gang Feedbak App
+The Skate Sanctuary - Roller Girl Gang Feedback App

 A robust FLask web app for collecting and managing customer feedback.